philthephatman/awesome-hacking-lists/udpsec.md

 ## TypeScript

 - [uProxy-p2p](https://github.com/uProxy/uProxy-p2p) - Internet without borders
-- [jigsaw](https://github.com/rdkmaster/jigsaw) - Jigsaw-七巧板是基于Angular(4+)实现的组件集，它是中兴通讯大数据应用支撑组件 RDK 的下一代组件集。RDK被广泛应用在中兴大数据的各个产品，在国内外已有多个商用局。Jigsaw-七巧板这套组件最主要的设计目标是用于构建复杂、交互密集型页面。
+- [jigsaw](https://github.com/rdkmaster/jigsaw) - Jigsaw七巧板 provides a set of web components based on Angular4+.
+The main purpose of Jigsaw is to help the application developers to construct complex & intensive interacting & use friendly web pages.
+Jigsaw is the next generation of web component set of RDK which supports developing of all applications of Big Data Product of ZTE.
-- [intelli-octo](https://github.com/pd4d10/intelli-octo) - A browser extension which adds IntelliSense to GitHub, GitLab and Bitbucket.
+- [octohint](https://github.com/pd4d10/octohint) - A browser extension which adds IntelliSense hint for GitHub

 ## Vim script

+- [vim-galore-zh_cn](https://github.com/wsdjeg/vim-galore-zh_cn) - :paperclip: A chinese version of vim-galore
 - [dotfiles](https://github.com/int32bit/dotfiles) - A set of vim, zsh, git, and tmux configuration files.(*nix开发环境一键配置）😀
 - [k-vim](https://github.com/wklken/k-vim) - vim配置